 - Supraclavicular nerves of the cervical plexus

-- Lateral and medial branches from intercostal nerves 2–6
+- Lateral and anterior cutaneous branches from intercostal nerves 2–6

 Lymph nodes of the breasts